 If you want the best service possible, we'd recommend signing up to a paid provider.
 Our top-rated VPN is ExpressVPN, but if you're looking to save some money we'd recommend Surfshark.
 For less than $2.50 a month you'll have unlimited data and simultaneous connections, as well as in-depth features not available with free VPNs.

 If you're dead-set on testing out a free VPN, though, below we've rounded up the best five which manage to avoid compromising usability too much, and are worth a look.
 Plus, all offer an upgrade plan should you like the service and want to get all the available features at a later date.

-1. ExpressVPN – the best VPN on the market
+1. ExpressVPN – use the best VPN risk-free for 30 days

-ExpressVPN is our top-rated VPN, and we think it's best service on the market.
-If you're on the fence about paying, Express offers a 30-day money-back guarantee so you can test it without risking your cash.
-Plus, Tom's Guide readers signing up for 12 months will also get an extra 3 months absolutely free.View Deal
+ExpressVPN is our top-rated VPN, and it's the best service on the market.
+If you're on the fence about paying, Express offers a 30-day money-back guarantee so you can test it out with no risk.

 If you want a world-class VPN but can't afford to splash out, Surfshark is a great option.
-It unblocks all streaming sites and has great privacy features, and it's current Black Friday sale offers three months free with any two-year plan – that's just $2.21 a month.View Deal
+It unblocks all streaming sites and has great privacy features, and at just $2.30 a month including 2 months FREE, it's great value.
+What's more, it also offers a 30-day risk-free money-back guarantee.

 The best free VPN services you can download today

-Windscribe's premium service is excellent, and that translates over to its free service, too.
+Windscribe's premium service is excellent, and that translates over to its free VPN, too.
 When you sign up you'll get the chance to bag either 2GB a month without handing over any info, or 10GB if you provide an email address – learn more in our Windscribe VPN review.

 We also like the fact you can pick from a selection of servers, including North America, Europe, Hong Kong, and the recently added Turkey.
 Of course, if you upgrade you'll get a far larger selection, but this is generous for a free VPN.

-What's interesting is that Windscribe has been known to be able to access Netflix.
+What's interesting is that Windscribe's free VPN has been known to be able to access Netflix.
 While we can in no way guarantee this as the goalposts are always moving, if you're looking for a free Netflix VPN you could do a lot worse – plus you'll get an ad-blocker, a firewall, and claims of no-logging.